-During these years we have developed 300+ workshops together with Hecho por Nosotros in order to build the producers' capacities in design and commercialization.
+Also during these years we have developed 300+ workshops together with Hecho por Nosotros in order to build the producers' capacities in design and commercialization.

 Involving schools, students focused on design and local artisans in the North of Argentina.
-Some of those workshops are financed by animaná itself and others were financed by third parties, through private support of people of good will, who in return monitored all the activities put in place to carry out the programmes.
+Some of those workshops are financed by animaná itself and others were financed by third parties, through private support of people of good will, who in return monitored all the activities put in place to carry out the programmes, but also by the government.